arthis/productionizing-machine-learning-models/README.md

 1. [Create an AWS account](console.aws.amazon.com)
 2. [Make an S3 bucket](https://s3.console.aws.amazon.com/s3/)
 3. Put the bucket name in the .env file
-4. Put the bucket's REGION in start_docker.sh
+4. Put the bucket's REGION in .env
 5. Create an IAM User:

 ### 🔐 Step-by-Step: Create a New IAM User with S3 Access